Worst local snowfall of the week through, but more likely in coming days, NWS says

-Weather in Northwest Indiana was finally taking a turn for the better early Wednesday, following a two-day-long barrage of snow that buried much of the Midwest and other parts of the country.
+Weather in Northwest Indiana finally made a turn for the better early Wednesday, following an extended barrage of snow that buried much of the Midwest and other parts of the country.

 The National Weather Service predicted the heaviest precipitation of the week had already passed overnight, but temperatures remained frigid early in the day, and another round of snow — this time much lighter — was expected in the evening.